mitchell-royan/CNC_Milling_Machine/README.md

 Usage:

 Manual Control:
-Use the terminal keys mapped in events.c to move X, Y, Z axes and control the spindle.
+Use the terminal keys mapped in main.c to move X, Y, Z axes and control the spindle.

 Example key mappings: